David Gabriel Hebert

 David G. Hebert, PhD is a tenured Professor of Music at Western Norway University of Applied Sciences (Bergen), where he leads the Grieg Academy Music Education (GAME) research group.
 Dr. Hebert mostly teaches for the music Master program, and coordinates a PhD course "Cultural Heritage and Policy in a Digital Age".
 He is a widely published and cited researcher whose background includes academic teaching positions with universities on five continents.
 Hebert has directed music research projects on six continents (in Japan and China, the USA, Finland, New Zealand, Ghana, and Guyana).
 He is Co-Editor of a new book series in global musicology for Rowman & Littlefield press, The Lexington Series in Historical Ethnomusicology: Deep Soundings.

-Prof. Hebert's recent books include Wind Bands and Cultural Identity in Japanese Schools (2012, Springer), Patriotism and Nationalism in Music Education (co-edited with Alexandra Kertz-Welzel, 2012, Ashgate/Routledge), Theory and Method in Historical Ethnomusicology (co-edited with Jonathan McCollum, 2014, Lexington Books), International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (2017, in press, Springer), and Music Glocalization: Heritage and Innovation in a Digital Age (co-edited with Mikolaj Rykowski, forthcoming, Cambridge Scholars).
-Reviews of his recent books are published in 15 scholarly journals in the fields of musicology, education, and Asian studies, and he authors a professional blog viewed by 185,000 readers.
+Prof. Hebert's recent books include Wind Bands and Cultural Identity in Japanese Schools (2012, Springer; Japanese version forthcoming on Artes Publishing), Patriotism and Nationalism in Music Education (co-edited with Alexandra Kertz-Welzel, 2012, Ashgate; 2016, Routledge), Theory and Method in Historical Ethnomusicology (co-edited with Jonathan McCollum, 2014, Lexington Books), International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (2018, Springer), and Music Glocalization: Heritage and Innovation in a Digital Age (co-edited with Mikolaj Rykowski, 2018, in press, Cambridge Scholars).
+Reviews of his recent books are published in 15 scholarly journals in the fields of musicology, education, and Asian studies, and he authors a professional blog viewed by 190,000 readers.

-He is now developing two new books: A Global View of Music Education (co-authored with Jiaxing Xie, Chinese version for Shanghai Education Press, forthcoming), and Advancing Music Education in Northern Europe: Twenty Years of the Nordic Network for Music Education (co-edited with Torunn Bakken Hauge, in review).
+He is currently working on two new books: A Global View of Music Education (co-authored with Jiaxing Xie, Chinese version for Shanghai Education Press, forthcoming), and Advancing Music Education in Northern Europe (co-edited with Torunn Bakken Hauge, Routledge/Taylor&Francis, forthcoming).

 Prof. Hebert has been a Keynote Lecturer for conferences in Europe (Norway, Poland, Estonia, and Sweden), Asia (Uzbekistan, China), and Africa (Tanzania), and Chair of two arts sessions at the XVIII World Congress of Sociology (Japan).
 He has mentored several doctoral students (serving as main supervisor, committee member or external examiner on 15 doctoral committees for universities in Norway, Sweden, Finland, Spain, Luxembourg, Canada and the USA), and has received grants from several state governments for research projects.
 In addition to academic research, he also works as a trumpeter, conductor, and songwriter.
 An occasional member of the professional Edvard Grieg Choir, he has performed concerts as a classical bass baritone singer with the Bergen National Opera (2014 & 2015), Bergen Philharmonic (2015) and the Berlin Philharmonic (2013).